docer95/cinema-app/README.md

 1. Download and install IntelliJ IDEA Ultimate
 2. Download and install MySQL
 3. Download and install Tomcat
-4. Turn this project
+4. Open this project
-5. In this project, open the file that is located at the address taxi-service/src/main/resources/db.properties and change fields (db.url - address behind which your database, db.user - your login, db.password - your password, db.driver - path for JDBC driver)
+5. In this project, open the file that is located at the address cinema/src/main/resources/db.properties and change fields (db.url - address behind which your database, db.user - your login, db.password - your password, db.driver - path for JDBC driver)
 6. Add Configurations -> add new run configuration... -> Tomcat Server -> Local.